NTRP Lab

 National Therapeutic mRNA Platform

-The National Therapeutic mRNA Platform (NTRP) is an open-access sovereign platform for the design, testing and optimisation of novel therapeutic mRNA candidates.
+The National Therapeutic mRNA Platform combines advanced laboratory and computational technologies to accelerate the design, testing and optimisation of novel mRNA therapeutics.

 contact_support Contact